Finding meaning in pain

 By Christina Radziejewski, RCC

-Within the safe walls of the therapist’s office, the exploration of pain and suffering are regular topics for healing and relief.
-Some clients talk about their pain in terms of a physical ache, which may be brought about by depression, which may have been precipitated by the loss of a loved one, loneliness, rejection, or ill health.
+Within the safe walls of the therapist’s office, clients explore and process their pain and suffering in hopes of healing and relief.
+Some clients discuss their pain in terms of a physical ache, which may be brought about by depression.
+This in turn may have been precipitated by the loss of a loved one, loneliness, rejection, or ill health.

-Others speak of pain in terms of their inability to feel it, or an overwhelming sense of hopelessness, which may lead to thoughts of death, or to repetitive self-injurious behavior.
-Others mask their pain, as they may feel shame and embarrassment for what they may have done to deserve their pain.
+Others speak of pain in terms of their inability to feel it, or an overwhelming sense of hopelessness.
+This may lead to thoughts of death, or to repetitive self-injurious behavior.
+Others mask their pain, because they feel shame and embarrassment for what they may have done to deserve their pain.

 Whatever the experience of pain may look like, it is something that we all feel to varying degrees.